 The exact cause of PMS is still unknown, but several factors may contribute to this condition:

-- Hormonal change – PMS signs and symptoms may change due to the fluctuations of hormones
+- Hormonal change – PMS signs and symptoms may change due to the fluctuations in hormones

 - Depression – Mostly, women with undiagnosed depression have severe PMS.
 Although depression alone does not cause PMS symptoms